.

 There are dozens of ways of winning traffic cases.
 See the cases page for examples.
 The best thing you can do is see an experienced defence lawyer.
 Any lawyer who tells you that you can not win your case is merely confessing they have no idea how to win a traffic case.
 Find a better lawyer.

-I don't see I have any defence.
+I am sure I don't have any defence.
 Aren't I wasting my time?

-Unless you are an experienced criminal defence lawyer (or perhaps a police prosecutor), you will not recognise a defence even if it is staring you in the face.
-In any event, it is not necessary have a defence to be acquitted of criminal charges - you are innocent until proven guilty.
-It often depends on what the police say in court.
+Unless you are an experienced criminal trial lawyer (or perhaps a police prosecutor), you will not recognise a defence even if it is staring you in the face.
+In any event, it is not necessary to have a defence to be acquitted of criminal charges - you are innocent until proven guilty.
+The outcome often depends on what the police say in court.
 Read this case example and this one.
 See also the Legal Advice page.
 There are regularly defendants who can not see a defence yet still contest their case and win.
 They do not feel they have wasted their time.
 You need to decide if you want to invest your time and money in taking the chance.
-People who are prepared to risk their licence by driving after drinking should have no trouble with the risk of taking the matter to court.
+People who are prepared to risk their life and licence by driving after drinking should have no fear in taking the risk of defending their case in court.

 What should I say to the court in my defence?